ekedonald/DevOps-Projects/18-Migration-to-the-Сloud-with-Containerization/README.md

 ![create php app repo](./images/9%20create%20php-todo-app%20repo.png)

-3. Log into Docker Hub from your VM, input your email address and pssword in the prompt..
+3. Log into Docker Hub from your VM, input your email address and password in the prompt..

 ```sh
 docker login